GoogleCloudPlatform/networking-tools-python/tools/ed25519_keygen/README.md

 ## How to Run?

-(Optional) Using `virtualenv` is an effective to ensure script executions without disturbing your existing local environment.
+(Optional) Using `virtualenv` is effective to ensure script executions without disturbing your existing local environment.
 To step your virtualenv, run the following steps

 ```python3
 pip3 install virtualenv